-This paper utilises data from two parallel studies: the Methyl Donors and Epigenetics (MDEG) study (23) and the Early Nutrition & Immune Development (ENID) Trial (41), both conducted in the rural West Kiang region of The Gambia.
+This paper utilizes data from 2 parallel studies: the Methyl Donors and Epigenetics (MDEG) study (23) and the Early Nutrition & Immune Development (ENID) Trial (41), both conducted in the rural West Kiang region of The Gambia.

-Study population: The 'MDEG' study
+Study population: The MDEG study

 The MDEG study investigated the effects of periconceptional maternal biomarkers on infant DNA methylation at 6 candidate MEs (23).
-Women of reproductive age (18-45 years) were invited to participate and were followed monthly until pregnancy confirmation.
-Consenting women who conceived in the peak of the rainy season (July-September 2009) and the peak of the dry season (February-April 2010) were enrolled.
-Women provided a 10ml fasting venous blood sample at the point they reported their first missed menses (mean (SD) 8.6 ± 4 weeks gestation).
-The following maternal 1-carbon biomarkers were analysed: plasma folate, B12, active B12, choline, betaine, dimethylglycine (DMG), methionine, sadenosyl methionine (SAM), s-adenosyl homocysteine (SAH), homocysteine (Hcy), cysteine, 4-pyridoxic acid (PA), pyridoxal (PL), pyridoxal-

-5'-phosphate (PLP) and erythrocyte riboflavin (B2), as described previously (23).
-All biomarkers were back-extrapolated to the time of conception using seasonal trends from a cohort of 30 non-pregnant women from the same district, who provided fasted venous blood samples every month for a year, as previously detailed (40).
-Infant DNA was obtained from a 3ml venepuncture taken between 2-8 months after delivery.
-In this analysis we use a subset of 120 infants for whom we had analysed genome-wide DNA methylation data (Gene Expression Omnibus accession GSE59592), obtained using the Illumina Infinium HumanMethyllation450 array ('450k array') (25,42).
+Women of reproductive age (18-45 y) were invited to participate and were followed monthly until pregnancy confirmation.
+Consenting women who conceived in the peak of the rainy season (July to September 2009) and the peak of the dry season (February to April 2010) were enrolled.
+Women provided a 10-mL fasting venous blood sample at the point they reported their first missed menses [mean (SD) $8.6 \pm 4$ weeks of gestation].
+The following maternal 1-carbon biomarkers were analyzed: plasma folate, vitamin B-12, active vitamin B-12, choline, betaine, dimethylglycine (DMG), methionine, SAM, SAH, homocysteine (Hcy), cysteine, 4-pyridoxic acid (PA), pyridoxal (PL), pyridoxal-5'-phosphate (PLP), and erythrocyte riboflavin (vitamin B-2), as described previously (23).
+All biomarkers were back-extrapolated to the time of conception using seasonal trends from a cohort of 30 nonpregnant women from the same district, who provided fasted venous blood samples every month for a year, as previously detailed (40).
+Infant DNA was obtained from a 3-mL venepuncture taken 2-8 mo after delivery.
+In this analysis, we use a subset of 120 infants for whom we had analyzed genome-wide DNA methylation data (Gene Expression Omnibus accession GSE59592), obtained using the Illumina Infinium HumanMethytlation450 array ("450k array") (25, 42).

-Selection of season of conception-associated ME loci from the 'ENID' study
+Selection of season of conception-associated ME loci from the ENID study

 ME loci were identified using data from the ENID trial.
-Participants in ENID partially overlap with those in the MDEG study, although in the analysis described here individuals from MDEG and ENID form distinct, non-overlapping groups.
-N=50 SoC-associated ME loci were identified as the intersection between loci identified in a recent screen for MEs on the 450k array, and 2,171 CpGs showing SoC-associated differential methylation using 450k data from 128 ENID blood samples from infants aged 24 months (26).
-Selection of loci demonstrating both metastability and sensitivity to the periconceptional environment, each in independent samples, strengthens evidence that they are established in the early embryo (16,25,26).
+Participants in ENID partially overlap with those in the MDEG study, although in the analysis described here, individuals from MDEG and ENID form distinct, nonoverlapping groups. n = 50 SoC-associated ME loci were identified as the intersection between loci identified in a recent screen for MEs on the 450k array and 2171 CpGs showing SoC-associated differential methylation using 450k data from 128 ENID blood samples from infants aged 24 mo (26).
+Selection of loci demonstrating both metastability and sensitivity to the periconceptional environment, each in independent samples, strengthens evidence that they are established in the early embryo (16, 25, 26).
 We provide details on the locations and genomic context of the 50 CpGs used in this analysis in Supplementary Table 1.
 Our use of ENID samples to identify SoC-associated MEs in this analysis carries a number of advantages.
-Firstly, it offers an opportunity to validate observations of increased rainy season of conception ME methylation across independent ENID and MDEG 450k methylation datasets.
-Secondly, annual patterns of Gambian seasonality mean that potential confounding due to the relationship between season of conception and season of sample collection is different between ENID (median age of collection 24 months) and MDEG (median age 3 months) cohorts, enabling more robust inference (43).
-Thirdly, season of conception effects identified using ENID infant 24 month DNA are by definition more persistent than those identified in younger MDEG samples, making them potentially more robust candidates for use as biomarkers or mediators of later health outcomes.
+First, it offers an opportunity to validate observations of increased rainy SoC ME methylation across independent ENID and MDEG 450k methylation datasets.
+Second, annual patterns of Gambian seasonality mean that potential confounding due to the relation between SoC and season of sample collection is different between ENID (median age of collection 24 mo) and MDEG (median age 3 mo) cohorts, enabling more robust inference (43).
+Third, SoC effects identified using ENID infant 24 mo DNA are by definition more persistent than those identified in younger MDEG samples, making them potentially more robust candidates for use as biomarkers or mediators of later health outcomes.